-We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
+We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services Committee of the AICPA.
 We did not examine or review the financial projection nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by Management.
-Accordingly, we do not express an opinion, a conclusion, or provide any form of assurance on this financial projection.
-The projected results may not be achieved, as there will usually be differences between the prospective and actual results because events and circumstances frequently do not occur as expected, and those differences may be material.
+Accordingly, we do not express an opinion, conclusion, or provide any form of assurance on this financial projection.
+The projected results may not be achieved, as there will usually be differences between the prospective and actual results, because events and circumstances frequently do not occur as expected, and those differences may be material.